Cléo Mélières

-Cléo Mélières (born 14 August 2005) is a French professional football player who plays as a right-back for Ligue 1 club Metz.
+Cléo Mélières (born 14 August 2005) is a French professional football player who plays as a right-back for club Bastia on loan from Metz.

 Club career

 Mélières is a product of the youth academies of the French clubs Racing Besançon followed by Sochaux.
 He returned to Racing Besançon in 2022, and in 2023 debuted with them in the Championnat National 2.
 On 26 May 2023, he moved to Metz where he joined their reserves in the Championnat National 3.
 On 11 June 2025, he signed his first professional contract with Metz until 2026.
 He made his senior and professional debut with Metz in a 6–1 loss to Lille on 26 October 2025.

 Personal life

 Mélières's younger brother Timothé Mélières plays for Metz's youth academy.